Love Made Me A Hostage Of The Past

 Most of all, there was this undying need to know who you were and an inability to uncover it.

-Middle school years are difficult years to survive, and even more cringe-worthy to look back on as an adult.
+Middle school years are difficult years to survive, and even more cringeworthy to look back on as an adult.
 Most of us move on from those days, bury the photo albums in the dark recesses of an attic or forgotten cupboard, and celebrate the adults we evolve into.
 Our relationships are unscathed by those self-conscious days because our significant other only sees the butterfly we’ve blossomed into and not the awkward cocoon stages.

-For me, though, the story is a little bit different because I can’t let go of the days of middle school, and my partner has seen more than the butterfly stage.
+For me, though, the story is a little bit different, because I can’t let go of the days of middle school, and my partner has seen more than the butterfly stage.

 Marrying My First Love

-I married the boy I met at twelve years old, the boy who sat across from my butterfly clip sporting, horrible posture self.
-We’ve been married for five years now, and at twenty-nine, I’m a hostage of my past self, of the middle school days I’d much rather forget about.
+I married the boy I met at 12 years old, the boy who sat across from my butterfly clip-sporting, horrible posture self.
+We’ve been married for five years now, and at 29, I’m a hostage of my past self, of the middle school days I’d much rather forget about.

 Those teenage days of uncertainty are days many of us use as a springboard to become the people we want to be.
 By the time we get to our “forever” relationship, we’ve changed—changed ourselves, changed our views of love, and changed the direction of our lives.